-Are there guided tours or complementary activities at the London Aquarium, Sea Life Aquarium?
+Are there any guided tours or complementary activities at Sea Life Aquarium London?

-Recommendations for visiting the London Aquarium, Sea Life Aquarium
+Recommendations for visiting the Sea Life Aquarium, Sea Life London Aquarium

-If you are sure that the London Aquarium, Sea Life Aquarium, will be one of your visits during your trip, I would like to give you a series of recommendations to make your experience as satisfactory as possible:
+If you are sure that the London Aquarium, Sea Life Aquarium, will be one of your visits of your trip, I throw a series of recommendations in order to make your experience as satisfactory as possible:

-- Buy your ticket in advance and book the day and time slot you prefer to avoid wasting time queuing unnecessarily.
+- Buy your ticket in advance and book the day and time slot you prefer to avoid wasting time in unnecessary queues.

-- Go first thing in the morning or at lunchtime when there will be fewer visitors and you will be able to see the different areas with greater comfort and tranquility.
+- Go first thing in the morning or at lunchtime when there will be fewer visitors and you will be able to see the different areas with greater comfort and peace of mind.